bwvoss/failure-patterns-essay/README.md

 successHandler(response);
 ```

-We cannot know when that asynchronous behavior will fully execute and come back to us.
-What Ajax provides is a wrapper around that asynchronous execution, and the ability to pass in a handler to respond in case of failure.
-Reactive programming -- the use of asynchronous streams -- handles error in a similar way.
-Look at this example from the documentation of the RxJS library:
+The time it takes to complete asynchronous behavior is variable.
+Callbacks, functions that are passed in and executed sometime in the future, are used to react when a specific piece of asynchronous behavior finishes.
+Reactive programming with [RxJS](https://github.com/Reactive-Extensions/RxJS) -- the use of asynchronous streams -- handles error with callbacks as well:

 ```javascript
 const subscription = source